chainstack/docs/docs/operations/multichain/tools.md

 });
 ```

-3. Invoke any methods from the [MultiChain API specification](http://www.multichain.com/developers/json-rpc-api/):
+3. Invoke any methods from the <a href="https://www.multichain.com/developers/json-rpc-api/" rel="nofollow">MultiChain API specification</a>:

 ``` js
 multichain.getInfo((err, info) => {